Are you hoping to unlock and increase innovation through the use of technology?

 Job-Embedded Technology Training

 Job-Embedded PD is rated as the most powerful training for teachers because of isolation within the classroom and lack of time.
-It is usually through Instructional Coaching that this is accomplished.
-Many schools are calling on teachers within their buildings to coach part time and teach part time.
-This is an excellent model for regular classroom instruction, and it works just as well for technology training as long as the coaches are getting regular technology training, too, to keep them fresh and up to date on the latest EdTech advances.
+It is usually through the use of an Instructional Coach that this is accomplished.
+Many schools are calling on teachers within their buildings to be an instructional coach part time and teach part time.
+This is an excellent model for regular classroom instruction, and it works just as well for technology training as long as the instructional coaches are getting regular technology training, too, to keep them fresh and up to date on the latest EdTech advances.
 For some schools and districts, this is difficult.
-This is where Cultivating the Learning can collaborate with you to solve your coaching problems.
+This is where Cultivating the Learning can collaborate with you to solve your instructional coaching problems.
 Successful coaching can be transformative as can be seen in the data and testimonials below.
-The idea behind Collaborative Coaching is that the coach is not evaluative (see Interview With Superintendent Pam Moran On Instructional Coaching).
+The idea behind Instructional Coaching is that the coach is collaborative not evaluative (see Interview With Superintendent Pam Moran On Instructional Coaching).

-This coaching is job-embedded because it rarely occurs before or after school.
-We meet with my teachers either live or via a Google Hangout.
+This instructional coaching is job-embedded because it occurs in the classroom during planning periods and while students are working on an activity.
+We meet with teachers either live or via a Google Hangout.
 Usually, we try to block out two periods for each teacher, one of which is usually a prep period that enables us to talk, plan, or reflect.
 In the beginning, We observe the teacher to get to know his/her style.
 Then we meet to discuss goals for technology use and upcoming projects and/or standards that need to be covered.
 From there we plan.

 Our next visit might be another planning session building up to the technology-infused lesson.
 Depending on the teacher’s schedule, we might debrief to reflect during lunch, during a prep period, or after school to ensure that debriefing occurs in a timely manner.
 All of this is taking place during the contractual day making it more convenient and more powerful for the teacher.

-Teachers Polled After 1 Year of Technology Collaborative Coaching
+Teachers Polled After 1 Year of Technology Instructional Coaching

 Before Our Calendar Fills - Book Us Now!